xmartlabs/xmartlabs.github.io/_posts/2019-06-3-swiftui-flutter.md

 * Adding optional elements is a bit trickier in Flutter, given a Widget lists cannot contain nulls ([currently in discussion](https://github.com/flutter/flutter/issues/3783)).

-I’m wondering how much of this is on purpose, Apple has had a few years to look at what Google and others have been doing as use it as an inspiration.
+I’m wondering how much of this is on purpose, Apple has had a few years to look at what Google and others have been doing to use as inspiration.
 In the end, developers don’t want to learn 5 different ways of doing things, just one that works well is enough.

 ### The devil’s in the details